smithmicro/jmeter-ecs/README.md

 You can specify which JMeter version to run by adding the following to the Docker run line.
 By default, the `latest` tag is used.
 * --env JMETER_VERSION=3.3

+If you would like to run Lucy in AWS, and it is running in the same VPC as Gru, you can configure Lucy to use the Private IP address of Gru:
+* --env GRU_PRIVATE_IP=true

 ## Inspired by...
 https://en.wikipedia.org/wiki/Despicable_Me_2